 And when you blog for a few years, your boards can easily have thousands of pins that are difficult to scan through.

-But when you divide them into logical sections, your followers are more likely to spend more time browsing one or more sections they are interested in.
+When you divide them into logical sections, your followers are more likely to spend more time browsing one or more sections they are interested in.

 Step 9: SEO your pin titles and descriptions